 Vitamin D3 – Vitamin D has gained much attention recently with the numerous health benefits it offers.
 This nutrient is essential for calcium absorption in the blood which allows for normal bone mineralization and bone growth.
 It also aids against osteoporosis.
 Vitamin D deficiency causes muscle weakness and pain in all ages.
-This nutrient may also assist in cancer prevention by inhibiting the rapid division of cells.
 Vitamin D enhances the immune system, reduces inflammation within the body, may lower blood pressure, and reduce the risk of heart disease and stroke.

-Glucosamine/Chondroitin – These nutrients are used for the treatment of osteoarthritis, arthritis of TMJ, glaucoma, osteoporosis, high blood pressure, and heart disease and sometimes for weight loss and anemia (when used in combination with iron).
+Glucosamine/Chondroitin – These nutrients are used for the treatment of arthritis, glaucoma, osteoporosis, high blood pressure, and heart disease and sometimes for weight loss and anemia (when used in combination with iron).

 Glucosamine is a natural amino sugar found in the human body.
 Glucosamine may work for arthritis in the following ways:

 - Decrease inflammation